 If PNC Bank at 6070 Montgomery Rd does not have Second Chance Checking, you can try checking out other banks in Cincinnati.

-Having your own checking account into the negative and then not paying it back is nothing someone should have to experience.
-With stacking fees from NSF fees, it could be difficult to pay the money back.
+Having your checking account straight into the negative and then not being able to pay it back is nothing a person should have to experience.
+Due to stacking fees from Non Sufficient Funds charges, it could be hard to pay the money back.
 If you are having problems getting a new checking account, you need to get a second chance checking account.

-When a bank gives you a new account similar to this, they know that you have had some problems in the past with other banks.
+Whenever a bank provides you with a new bank account similar to this, they already know you have had some problems in the past with other banks.
 If you try to open an account with a bank that does not have this program, you will be denied a new checking account.
 The only thing they would let you open is a savings account, and that does not help that much.

-When you've got financial problems with other banks, they put your name on a list called chexsystems.
+When you've personal problems with different banking institutions, they put your name on a list called chexsystems.
 It is a list that is used by all the major banks, and when you try to open a new account, they check it.
 It is somewhat similar to credit history, but it is not the same thing.
 Besides getting a no chexsystems checking account, getting a second chance checking account will be the fastest thing you can do to get a checking account.

-You can obtain a second chance checking account, and sometimes banks may just take away a couple abilities to help ensure your bank account does not get into the negative once again.
-Once you get a fresh start with a checking account, make certain you watch it very closely.
+You can aquire a second chance checking account, and sometimes the banks may just take away a couple capabilities to help make certain your account doesn't go into the negative once again.
+Once you get a new start with a checking account, make sure that you watch it very closely.
 You want to manage your account well, because if it goes into the negative even once, they will mostly close your account.

-Next thing you realize, the man or women eventually cashed your check and you now have 4 charges that put your bank account in the negative.
-That could be 4 NSF charges.
-So with your second chance banking account, you should be sure you retain an eagle eye on all charges.
-You won't just build faith along with your new bank, but you will get better at handling your hard earned money.
+The next thing you realize, the man or women finally cashed the check so you will have 4 charges that put your bank account in the negative.
+That's 4 NSF charges.
+So along with your second chance banking account, you have to be sure you retain an eagle eye on all expenditures.
+You will not only develop confidence with your new bank, but you will get better at managing your hard earned dollars.